crossaw/Knit-Win7-Encoding-Report/Readme.md

 }
 ```

 The code chunk above saves version information for each unique configuration on which I tested this, but it will not knit.
 RStudio.Version() executes fine in the RStudio console, but it fails when knitted.
 So, the chunk above has `eval=FALSE`, and I put the same code into a separate .R file, which I execute in the console with `source("versionInfo.R")`.
-It saves a file, <`r verFile`>, which you can open to see the RStudio version and package versions for each Windows and R combination that I tested.
+It saves a file, <verInfo.csv>, which you can open to see the RStudio version and package versions for each Windows and R combination that I tested.
 The Windows and R combination for any given knit is noted at the top of this report and at the top of each Sample file.
 For any given Windows and R combination, I did not test different versions of any packages nor of RStudio.

 Most of my work was done on a Dell E6430 running 64-bit Windows 7 Pro and R v3.4.4 x64.
 That is the configuration under which each graphic was taken, unless otherwise noted.

 ### R v3.4.0

 I tested R v3.4.0 x64 on the same computer to see whether the behavior has been changed by the most recent changes to R.  It has not.
-All the ENCODING SETTINGS gave results that were identical to the results from R v3.4.4.  <`r verFile`> shows that all the packages had the same version except the base packages and yaml.
+All the ENCODING SETTINGS gave results that were identical to the results from R v3.4.4.  <verInfo.csv> shows that all the packages had the same version except the base packages and yaml.
 The base packages follow the R version number, and yaml was only one patch different.

 ### On 32-bit Windows 7